 When you get a new horse, you and your family are likely to burst with love and admiration, but this is not always reciprocated instantly.
 A horse will need to build up trust and familiarise itself with the surroundings before learning to adapt to you, so give them the time they need and teach your children to approach them with caution.
 To develop a strong bond, it is recommend that you adapt to their body language, regularly grooming, rewarding good behaviour with tasty treats and showing up on a regular basis, not just when essential.

 Teaching your children responsibility when it comes to horse care can be a great life skill, building leadership skills and enforcing consistency.
 Set up regular visiting times, at least twice a day, that align with their daily schedules and can be used for cleaning out their stable, feeding and grooming.
 Your horse will get used to their daily routine so maintaining some consistency is beneficial from both sides, keeping your horse happy and creating a beautiful bond between your family and horse.

 Owning the correct equipment

-Ensuring you are kitted out with all of the things your horse may need will ensure everyone is kept safe and secure.
+Ensuring you are kitted out with all of the things your horse may need will ensure everyone is kept safe and secure, you need to install horse fencing for additional security.
 Tack, rugs, bathing equipment and feed are just a handful of the standard equipment that every horse owner should have ready so their horse is clean and comfortable all year round.
 When it comes to riding, it is not just your horse who needs equipment; having suitable riding gear for all of the family is important to ensure you are well protected.
 A helmet, riding boots, reflective clothing, a body protector and saddle should be used during riding to minimise the likelihood of any injuries and especially for little ones, teaching safety measures is a necessity.